Weighted K-stability for a class of non-compact toric fibrations: Introduction

 Following this, for suitable choices of $\beta > 0$ we can define a space $\Cee_\beta$ of convex functions on $P$, smooth on the interior, and which do not grow too quickly at infinity relative to $v$.
 This latter space is a direct analog of the function spaces considered in \cite{DonStabTor, ChenLiSheng2014, LiLianSheng1, simonYTD} and many others, adapted to the unbounded weighted setting.
 Once again we emphasize that a notable distinction here is that the weight $v$ plays a crucial role in controlling the behavior at infinity.

 Given this setup, we can define the Futaki invariant $\mathcal{F}_{v,w}$ on all suitable $(v,\,w)$-integrable functions on $P$.
 We say that $P$ is \emph{K-semistable} if

 for every convex piecewise-linear function $f \in C^0(\overline{P})$.
 We say that $P$ is \emph{K-stable} if it is K-semistable and $ \mathcal{F}_{v,w}(f) = 0$ if and only if $f$ is affine-linear.
 Then we have the following generalization of a result of Zhou-Zhu \cite{ZhouZhu}: \begin{theorem} Let $M$ be the quasiprojective toric variety associated to the Delzant polyhedron $P \subset \t^*$, and suppose that $(v, \, w)$ are weights in the class $\mathcal{W}(P)$.
-Then if $M$ admits a $(v,\,w)$-cscK metric $\omega$ with $\omega \in \sexyH$, then $P$ is $(v, \, w)$ K-stable. \end{theorem} In Section \ref{section-nonexistence} we give some examples of weights $(v, \, w)$ on $\C^2$ such that the obstruction $\mathcal{F}_{v,w}$ vanishes on the affine-linear functions, but nonetheless we can use Theorem \ref{Mtheorem-existenceimpliesstable} to rule out the existence of $(v, \, w)$-cscK metrics $\omega \in \sexyH$ on $\C^2$ for any $\varepsilon >0$.
+Then if $M$ admits a $(v,\,w)$-cscK metric $\omega$ with $\omega \in \scaryH$, then $P$ is $(v, \, w)$ K-stable. \end{theorem} In Section \ref{section-nonexistence} we give some examples of weights $(v, \, w)$ on $\C^2$ such that the obstruction $\mathcal{F}_{v,w}$ vanishes on the affine-linear functions, but nonetheless we can use Theorem \ref{Mtheorem-existenceimpliesstable} to rule out the existence of $(v, \, w)$-cscK metrics $\omega \in \scaryH$ on $\C^2$ for any $\varepsilon >0$.
 Moreover, in Section \ref{section-testconfig} we return to the classical Calabi Ansatz and show that weighted K-stability is a sufficient criterion for the existence of certain weighted cscK metrics on line bundles over a compact cscK manifold $(B, \, \omega_B)$.
 This is a direct generalization of the $\P^1$-bundles case considered in \cite{LahdiliWeighted}, and can be stated as follows: \begin{prop}[{Proposition \ref{Kstableimpliesexistence-cbundles}}] Let $P = [-1, \infty)$, and $(\tilde{v}, \, \tilde{w})$ be any weights on $P$ with $\tilde{v} > 0$.
-Then there exists a $(\tilde{v}, \, \tilde{w})$-cscK metric $\omega$ on $\C$ with moment image equal to $P$ if $P$ is $(\tilde{v}, \, \tilde{w})$ K-stable. \end{prop} Moreover, under certain assumptions on the weights which are relevant in the context of shrinking K\"ahler-Ricci solitons (c.f.
+Then there exists a $(\tilde{v}, \, \tilde{w})$-cscK metric $\omega$ on $\C$ with moment image equal to $P$ if $P$ is $(\tilde{v}, \, \tilde{w})$ K-stable. \end{prop} As a corollary, we give a simple proof in the shrinking case of the following existence result of Futaki-Wang \cite{FutWang} generalizing work of Feldman-Ilmanen-Knopf \cite{FIK} (see also \cite{ChiLiexamples}): \begin{corollary}[{\cite{FIK, FutWang, ChiLiexamples}}] Let $B$ be a K\"ahler-Einstein Fano manifold, and let $L \to B$ be a negative line bundle with $L^{\frac{1}{\kappa}} = K_B$ for $0 < \kappa < 1 \in \mathbb{Q}$.
+Then there exists a shrinking K\"ahler-Ricci soliton on the total space of $L$. \end{corollary} Moreover, under certain assumptions on the weights which are relevant in the context of shrinking K\"ahler-Ricci solitons (c.f.
 Lemmas \ref{fibrationsolitons}, \ref{vsolitonw}), we show that the metrics of Proposition \ref{mainprop} indeed have the type of asymptotic behavior that we consider in this paper. \begin{prop}[{Proposition \ref{mainprop2-inthebody}}] In the same situation as Proposition \ref{mainprop}, suppose that the Futaki invariant $\mathcal{F}_{\tilde{v}, \tilde{w}}$ vanishes on the affine-linear functions and that $(\tilde{v}, \, \tilde{w})$ satisfy